Baking a Fool of Myself: Gluten-free Edibles

 The only thing I wasn’t successful quitting for a whole year was swearing.
 I even tried two years in a row.
 No luck.
 Swears just come out of your body.
 Things coming out of you are harder to control than things going into you.

 This year, I planned to quit gluten.
 Very fashionable, don’t you agree?
-I have always avoided shoddy, white, baked goods and focused more on whole grains, but now I will attempt an all-out assault against gluten entering my body for 2017.
+I have always avoided shoddy, white, baked goods and focused more on whole grains, but now I will attempt an all-out assault against gluten entering my body.

 Everybody who eats kale and avocados knows that quinoa is the queen of gluten free.
 It is versatile and a great source of protein.
 We make an amazing quinoa, amaranth, and cashew milk waffle at my store (the Commercial Drive Licorice Parlour).
 They sell as fast as we make them.